Cliftonville's Barry Johnston on a wing and a prayer

 The Irish Premiership winners will host the Scottish Premier League champions on 17 July in the first leg of their second round qualifier, with the return six days later.

-The Uefa draw had placed the Scots at home first but the clubs agreed on Thursday to move the first leg to Belfast , thereby notionally keeping the tie "alive" going into the return leg.
+The Uefa draw had placed the Scots at home first but , thereby notionally keeping the tie "alive" going into the return leg.

 Johnston, 31, can barely contain his excitement.
 He describes himself as "an absolute Celtic fanatic".

 "I'm still in shock.
 It's the only draw I wanted," he told BBC Scotland.

 "It's just the thought of going out and playing at Celtic Park.

 "Ever since I was a kid, everyone who knows me knows if I had one choice, to play any game in the world, it would be an Old Firm game at Celtic Park.

 "I want to go out and have the best game I can.